ytyeoh/event/README.md

 ### Food
 Prepare by Ines team, advise provide in finger food or snack format.
 ### beverage
-	⁃	Mineral water will be provide
+- Mineral water will be provide
-	⁃	Coffee can be arrange upon request
+- Coffee can be arrange upon request estimate fee below 100.

 ## marketing material
 ### poster